Italy shuts down 4 regions as Europe tries lighter lockdowns

 In Calabria, the governor vowed to fight the restrictions.
 And some mayors in the Lombardy in cities that suffered in the first lockdown but are less hard-hit now have pushed for restrictions to vary by province and not by the larger category of region.

 Milan’s mayor, Giuseppe Sala, rejected such differential treatment within regions, which share a common health care system.
-“I invite Milanese to stay home as much as possible in these very difficult days,” Sala said on Friday.
+“I invite Milanese to stay home as much as possible in these very difficult days,” Sala said Friday.

 All was quiet in the city, where even the lines that usually form in front of popular takeaway sandwich shops — still allowed to be open — were nowhere to be seen.
 The hodgepodge of shops considered “necessary” includes hairdressers, cosmetic and perfume stores, florists, and sweet shops alongside grocery stores — but not ice cream parlors or pastry shops.
 That created the odd situation where the flagship Rinascente department store was open only to customers wanting to access the ground floor for cosmetics, the 7th-floor food court or the penthouse hair salon.

-While Milan looked like a ghost town compared to recent days, the fact so many businesses were allowed to operate and there is no restriction on getting outdoor exercise as in the first emergency phase meant many more people were on the streets than in the spring.
+In France, bookshops have been shut, and Paris’ landmark English-language store Shakespeare and Company appealed to readers for support.
+And it got it, receiving 5,000 online orders in one week, compared with the usual 100.

+But even as politicians keep a wary eye on the economy, they are also concerned about pressure on their strained health systems.

-Luca Zaia, governor of the northern region of Veneto region, said that the deaths in his region were mostly among people over 70 while most infections were among the young, underlining the necessity for people to observe new rules even in one of the regions with the lightest restrictions.
+Luca Zaia, governor of the northern Italian region of Veneto region, said that the deaths in his region were mostly among people over 70 while most infections were among the young, underlining the necessity for people to observe new rules even in one of the regions with the lightest restrictions.

 “We are entering the most critical phase,’’ Zaia said, noting that if the situation worsens they will have to halt other medical procedures to find beds for COVID-19 patients.